EVEN OVER THE CLANK OF his galleywagon, Prosatio Silban could hear the sobs.

 “How much d’you want for them?” asked the baker.

-“What are you selling?” asked a man in the livery of a Pastisi noble.
+“What are you selling?” asked a man with the bearing and dress of a noble.

 “Something good for custard,” said the boy with the goat.